Disaster & Cruelty

 Field Investigations & Response Online Course Series

 This 10-part series presented by the ASPCA Field Investigations and Response (FIR) Department will explore issues critical to successful investigations and response for animals in crisis, including animals in natural or man-made disaster situations.
 Animal welfare professionals, veterinarians, emergency management, law enforcement, public health and other government officials will especially benefit from these free, self-paced sessions.
 Courses are either 90- or 60-minutes in length.
+If you're a Texan looking for CEUs from DSHS, visit here.

 Graduate Certificate in Veterinary Forensic Sciences